cwmaguire/exif_photo_org/README.md

 > NOTE: currently the files are not copied; a filename is created with
 > touch to simulate what would happen for testing.

+# Why BASH?

+It hurts so good.
+Also, it's built into many Linux distros.
+Honestly, I don't really know.

 ## Main file:
 - photo_org.sh